Ameya79/Squeezy-Image-Compressor/README.md

 ## ⚠️ Limitations

 - Max image size: **40 MB** or **50 megapixels**
-- PDF merge is simple – no reordering or layout control
+- PDF merge is simple, no reordering or layout control
 - Only standard formats (JPEG, PNG) supported

 ---